dwzpku/ob/wiki/math/set/zfc.md

 [(x \in Y \land Y \in \mathcal{F}) \Rightarrow x \in A].
 $$

-Although this formula doesn\'t directly assert the existence of $\cup
+Although this formula doesn't directly assert the existence of $\cup
 \mathcal{F}$, the set $\cup \mathcal{F}$ can be constructed from $A$ in the above using the axiom schema of specification: